 Traditionally, students range in age from 18 to 21.
 However, this institution appears to attract a majority of older students.
-At Blessed John XXIII National Seminary, 0.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
-We rank Blessed John XXIII Seminary #2,485 in the nation for student age diversity.
+At Pope St John XXIII National Seminary, 0.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Pope St. John XXIII Seminary #2,485 in the nation for student age diversity.

-Explore Age Diversity at Blessed John XXIII Seminary
+Explore Age Diversity at Pope St. John XXIII Seminary

-Analyze the age range of Blessed John XXIII Seminary students with the following chart.
+Analyze the age range of Pope St. John XXIII Seminary students with the following chart.

 Questions About Diversity

-- Is Blessed John XXIII Seminary supporting learners from all economic backgrounds?
+- Is Pope St. John XXIII Seminary supporting learners from all economic backgrounds?

-Even a school with great ethnic, racial and geographic diversity may not be diverse when it comes to the economic backgrounds of their students.
-To get a better idea of how Blessed John XXIII Seminary is supporting low-income students check the Financial Aid Page.
+Schools with excellent ethnic and location diversity still may not be diverse when it comes to other factors, such as income levels.
+Get a better idea of how Pope St. John XXIII Seminary supports low-income students by visiting the Financial Aid Page.

-- Is Diversity Important to Blessed John XXIII Seminary?
+- Is Diversity Important to Pope St. John XXIII Seminary?